 Distance = (Speed of sound x time delay)/2

 The transmitter also needs the distance to the bottom of your tank.
 Then it can calculate the tank height minus the distance from the product’s surface.
 And remember the dead band!
 All transmitters have a short unmeasured range from the sensor to the medium.
 Therefore, you need to determine your measurement range starting after that dead band.

 Ultrasonics, like anything else, have advantages and disadvantages.
 One advantage is definitely the easy setup.
 Moreover, it works in applications with density, dielectric, or viscosity changes.

 On the other hand, turbulence, foam, steam, and vapor can cause problems.
 Also, if you have objects such as agitators in your tank, they can interfere.
 And if you have a vacuum, then it won’t work there, either.
-Yes, the Star Wars movies would have you believe sound travels in the vacuum of space, but no.

 Now let’s talk about applications.
 We all know level measurement, but did you know that an ultrasonic transmitter can also measure flow?
 If you combine it with a Parshall flume, you can find the volumetric flow through the difference of level.
 Cool, isn’t it?
 We can talk about it more in another article if you’re interested.

-PART 5: Laser level transmitters
+Laser level transmitters

 Yes, let’s talk about lasers now!
 We all like to play with lasers, don’t we?
 For level measurement, however, I’m not a big fan.
 If you like them, then tell me why in the comments.
 I only used lasers to find the distance between an installed radar and the product surface, to prove that the radar worked properly.